 Once everything is in order, just lean back and wait for the recipient(s) to sign.
 If your recipient(s) needs some help, you can send them this: Receiving and signing a contract.

-If you don't want to sign the contract first, or if you have several signees, you can fully customise the signature order by changing these settings:
+If you don't want to sign the contract first, or if you have several signees, you can fully customise the signature order.
+You can read more about how to do this here.

 3. Edit and resend